qztweII/2026-Software-Engineering-Assessment-2/main.md

 + receive_card(): void

 #### Player
 > This is the class that the user directly interacts with.
-Players choose the attribute they want to compare.
+Players choose the attribute they want to compare in the round.

 Data:
 - deck: Deck